nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_2/readme.md

 - Is there an existing community of users of the data?
 - What tools or software are needed to use this data?
 - Will the data be updated regularly?
-- Is the publisher’s use for the data clear?
+- Is the publisher's use for the data clear?
 - All of the above

 *Question*